Choosing Myself

 Most days, it felt like freedom.

-Over time, I noticed quiet changes:
+Over time, I noticed quiet changes: More energy in the mornings.

 Better sleep.